Orientation Coordinator Application

 - Fondness for the new student experience and a desire to give back to Stanford

 - Excellent organizational, problem-solving, and time management skills

 - Ability to work independently and as a member of a team

-- Ability to juggle multiple tasks with strict deadlines
+- Ability to juggle multiple tasks and strict deadlines

 - An understanding and appreciation of both the small details and "the big picture" in any given project